The Student Room GroupThe Student Room Group

 Editing your statement isn’t just about hitting a character count.
 You need to also make sure your writing is doing its job: explaining why you want to do the course and why you’re right for it.

 Simplicity is the key here.
 Aim for short, punchy sentences that get your point across.
+Check back through your draft to make sure your points are clear and direct.
 Keep reminding yourself that you are not writing an essay.
-What matters are the facts – get these across clearly and avoid the temptation to embroider your writing with flowery language.
+Don't use a long word when a shorter one will do.

 "Too often, applicants make vague statements like 'economics informs everything' or 'as an avid reader of The Economist…' but these don’t impress.